ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/a-short-history-of-node/index.md

 ### Node Today

 In a JS Party interview on April 2, 2020, Guillermo Rauch lamented the failure of Node to go further as an industry trend, believing that it would have been much bigger and have more enterprise success.
 Even the creator of Node believes that we need to move beyond it.
-Dahl gave a talk called "10 Things I Regret About Node.js" at JS Conf in 2018 which also annouced a Node competitor called Deno.
+Dahl gave a talk called "10 Things I Regret About Node.js" at JS Conf in 2018 which also annouced a Node competitor called Deno which aims to address Node's shortcomings in security, project building, and modules.
+Deno 1.0 was released on May 13, 2020.

-Yet Node continues to be one of the most popular choices for bootcamps and online tutorials teaching the principles of full stack development.
+Despite these criticisms Node continues to be one of the most popular choices for bootcamps and online tutorials teaching the principles of full stack development.
 The advantages of building your front end and your back end in the same language has proved to be a force multiplier, especially for new programmers trained only in JavaScript.
 Companies deploying Node today include Netflix, PayPal, Trello, Capital One, LinkedIn, Yahoo, Mozilla, Uber, Groupon, Ebay, and Walmart.